rderelle/Broccoli/README.md

 ## Current version: 1.1
-New: alignements are built from CIGAR strings in Diamond output (the version requieres Diamond v0.9.30+)
+New: alignements are built from CIGAR strings in Diamond outputs (the version requires Diamond v0.9.30+)

 ## Licence